-DANYELZA, our first FDA-approved product is a recombinant humanized immunoglobulin G, subtype 1k, or IgG1κ, monoclonal antibody or mAb that targets ganglioside GD2, which is highly expressed in various neuroectoderm-derived tumors and sarcomas.
-DANYELZA received regulatory approval by the FDA in November 2020 for the treatment, in combination with GM-CSF, of pediatric patients 1 year of age and older and adult patients with R/R high-risk NB in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
+DANYELZA, our first FDA approved product is a recombinant humanized immunoglobulin G, subtype 1k, or IgG1k, monoclonal antibody, or mAb, that targets ganglioside GD2, which is highly expressed in various neuroectoderm derived tumors and sarcomas.
+DANYELZA received accelerated approval by the FDA in November 2020 for the treatment, in combination with GM CSF, of pediatric patients 1 year of age and older and adult patients with R/R high-risk NB in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
 We are commercializing DANYELZA in the United States and began shipping it in February 2021.
-Sales of DANYELZA for the years ended December 31, 2022 and 2021 were \$49.3 million and \$32.9 million.
-In July 2021, SciClone Pharmaceuticals International Ltd., or SciClone, submitted a BLA for DANYELZA for the treatment of patients with R/R high-NB to the National Medical Products Administration, or NMPA, of China and the BLA was approved in December 2022.
+Sales of DANYELZA for the years ended December 31, 2023 and 2022 were \$84.3 million and \$49.3 million, respectively.
+In 2023 SciClone Pharmaceuticals International Ltd., or SciClone, launched DANYELZA for the treatment of patients with R/R high-risk NB in China, and Takeda Israel, or Takeda, launched DANYELZA in Israel.
+In addition, we received regulatory approval for DANYELZA in Brazil and in Mexico during 2023.